cbcrc/rc-oauth2-client/README.md

      An optional parameter that when set to true, will output data to the console.

   + **getAccessToken()**
     Attempts to retrieve a locally persisted access token.
    **Attention**: Even if an access token is retrieved, your application should handle a possible 401 HTTP status response when using the access token, as there is no way of ensuring that the access token in question has not been invalidated by the authorization server.

     Returns: Empty string or an access token

   + **getUserInfo(settings)**
-   Wraps a call to the authorization server's OpenId Connect Userinfo endpoint.
+     Wraps a call to the authorization server's OpenId Connect userinfo endpoint.

     Returns: Please see *Parameters* section below for return values.